-- 15. How would the requested position contribute to the College's institutional plans and priorities? - 16.
-Why is it essential for Wellesley College to offer this field or these courses? - B. Conducting the search.
+- 15. How will your department or program design a search that has the best possible chance to enhance the diversity of the College's faculty and curriculum? - 16.
+How will your requested hire enable your department or program to make its best possible contribution to the excellence of liberal-arts education at the College? - B. Conducting the search.
 Once a search has been approved, the hiring department or program must follow the hiring procedures or guidelines for new tenure-track faculty members.